HygorCosta/HygorCosta/README.md

 - 👋 Hi, I’m @HygorCosta
-- 👀 I’m interested in Technology and Engineering.
+- 👀 I’m interested in Technology and Reservoir Engineering.
-- 🌱 I’m currently learning Python and Java.
+- 🌱 I’m currently a Petroleum Engineer at PETROBRAS.
-- 💞️ I’m looking to collaborate on data science problems.
+- 💞️ I’m looking to collaborate on data science problems, including multiscale and uncertainty analysis for reservoir recovery optmization and management.
 - 📫 How to reach me: hygorvcosta@gmail.com

 <!---